 Mixpanel: Understand user behavior

-Of course, you don’t just want to understand how your app is performing, you want to see how real users are interacting with it.
+You don’t just want to understand how your app is performing — you also want to see how real users are interacting with it.

-Mixpanel is another way to understand user behavior, test and iterate new features based on user interaction and feedback, and make data-driven decisions that improve your product for your users and aid in retention.
-While Usersnap allows you to record and gather feedback directly from users, Mixpanel helps you see the data behind users’ interactions, like user growth, session metrics, first session conversion, and so on.
+Mixpanel helps you understand user behavior, test and iterate new features based on user interaction, and make data-driven decisions that improve your product and aid in retention.
+While Usersnap lets you record and gather feedback directly from users, Mixpanel shows you the data behind users’ interactions, like user growth, session metrics, and first session conversion.

-And yes, Bubble has an official Mixpanel plugin to make capturing user analytics easier.
+Bubble has an official Mixpanel plugin to make capturing user analytics more straightforward.

 Best for: